mietek/halcyon-website/pages/examples/index.md

 - [sandbox post-build hook](/reference/#halcyon_sandbox_post_build_hook), to set up paths for _mueval_
 - GHC and sandbox directories, as [extra dependencies](/guide/#extra-dependencies)
 - static website content, as [extra data files](/guide/#extra-data-files)

-**Note:**  Deploying this example may take longer than expected, because including GHC for use at run-time balloons the install directory to just under 1 GB.

 Try Idris